seanxiangct/GraphQL/README.md

 1. shell into the database image
 2. run `psql -U postgres graph_db`

 To initialise database table, with all containers running, run:

-1.
+`docker-compose exec graphql alembic upgrade head`

 ## TO Test